deepgram/sidomo/README.md

 #Sidomo

-###Simple Docker Module
+##Simple Docker Module

-####Manages the lifecycle of a docker container.
-Extremely simple interface via the `with` statement.

-If you can get your software to work in a docker container, then this module will make it work in Python.
+###If you can get your software to work in a docker container, then this module will make it work in Python.

 ####How to install:
 ```bash